FuelLabs/devrel-playbook/README.md

 You have now written your first Sway contract you will need to make sure that it builds properly.
 To do this you will be

 ### Conclusions (h2)
 Try to summarize what the reader has accomplished during this tutorial or learned by reading this.
-Continue that focus on the reader by suggestion next Fuel, tutorials, documentaions, or articles they can explore.
+Continue that focus on the reader by suggestion next tutorials, documentaions, or articles they can explore in the Fuel ecosystem.
+Point them to the Fuel Forum for the user to reach out about any issues they are having.

 **Example**
-Now that you have successfully built and deployed a Sway smart contract on the Fuel beta testnet you can apply that to more complex contracts
+Congratulations, now that you have successfully built and deployed a Sway smart contract on the Fuel beta testnet you can apply that knowledge to more complex contracts.
+Take a look at the sway applications repository for inspiration and ideas

 <br>